seanpreston/quaderno-api/sections/expenses.md

 * contact_name: name of the contact.
 * items_attributes: An array of hashes which contains the description, quantity, unit price and discount rate of each item.

-This will return `201 Created`, with the current JSON representation of the expense if the creation was a successthe along the location of the new expense in the 'url' field .
+This will return `201 Created`, with the current JSON representation of the expense if the creation was a success along the location of the new expense in the 'url' field .
 If the user does not have access to create new expenses, you'll see `401 Unauthorized`.

 ### Create an attachment during expense creation